| Though Eowyn could not eat,

 But Haldir agreed to go with Fingolfin.

-"Perhaps Gimli and I could help," offered Aragorn.
+"Perhaps Gimli and I can help," offered Aragorn.

 "Thank you, your Majesty," said Fingolfin, bowing.

-"And perhaps Lord Caranthir will help too," he added.
+"And perhaps Lord Caranthir will help us, too," he added.

 "Do not visit any of the guests alone," said Legolas,